If you are facing kidnapping charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

-Kidnapping is typically defined as seizing and taking a person against their will.
+Kidnapping is taking a person against their will.
 What makes kidnapping different from false imprisonment or unlawful confinement, is that kidnapping involves moving the person to a secondary location.
 This makes it a more serious offence under the eyes of the law because it reduces the chances of rescue.

 Kidnapping is categorized as a continuing offence, meaning continues until the person is no longer unlawfully confined.